polarhive/UE23CS/src/UE23CS251A/U3_Computer_Architechture.md

 | High-Level Code                        | MIPS Assembly Code                                    |
 | -------------------------------------- | ----------------------------------------------------- |
 | `a = b + c −d; // single-line comment` | `sub t, c, d # t = c −d`<br>`add a, b, t # a = b + t` |

+---
-### Design Principle 2: Make the common case fast.
+### Design Principle 2: Make the common case fast

 The MIPS instruction set makes the common case fast by including only simple, commonly used instructions.
 The number of instructions is kept small so that the hardware required to decode the instruction and its operands can be simple, small, and fast.